|

 Zero Mostel and Phil Silvers.
 Organist John Lauter provided musical entertainment.

-of Alan Jay Lerner and Frederick Loewe in the 1967 musical Camelot
+words and music of Alan Jay Lerner and Frederick Loewe in the 1967 musical

 (Richard Harris, Vanessa Redgrave).
-On Jan.
-28 and 29, James Cagney and
+On January 28 and 29, James Cagney

 with Dirty Faces (1938).
 At the Barton organ was Newton Bates.